github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 Module environments
 ~~~~~~~~~~~~~~~~~~~

-For each of modules, types, and predicates, a module *imports*, *declares*, and *exports* an environment.
+For each of modules, types, predicates, module signatures, type signatures, and predicates signatures, we distinguish five environments: **publically declared**, **privately declared**, **exported**, and **visible*.
 These are defined as follows (with X denoting the type of entity we are currently considering):

--  The *imported X environment* of a module is defined to be the union of the exported X environments of all the modules which the current module directly imports (see "`Import directives <#import-directives>`__").
+-  The *privately declared X environment* of a module is the multimap of X declarations in the module itself that are annotated as ``private``.

--  The *declared X environment* of a module is the multimap of X declarations in the module itself.
+-  The *publically declared X environment* of a module is the multimap of X declarations in the module itself that are not annotated as ``private``.

+-  The **exported X environment** of a module is the union of

+    1.  its **publically declared X environment**, and

--  The *exported X environment* of a module is the union of the exported X environments of the modules which the current module directly imports (excluding ``private`` imports), and the declared X environment of the current module (excluding ``private`` declarations).
+    2.  for each module which the current module directly imports (excluding ``private`` imports - see "`Import directives <#import-directives>`__"): all entries from the **exported X environment** that do not have the same key as any of the entries in the **publically declared X environment** of the current module.

--  The *external X environment* of a module is the visible X environment of the enclosing module, if there is one, and otherwise the global X environment.
+-  The **visible X environment**of a module is the union of

--  The *visible X environment* is the union of the imported X environment, the declared X environment, and the external X environment.
+    1. its **exported X environment**, and

+    2. its **privately declared X environment**, and

+    3. the **global X environment**, and

+    4. for each module which the current module privately imports: all entries from the **exported X environment** that do not have the same key as any of the entries in the **publically declared X environment** of the current module.

+    5. if there is an enclosing module: all entries from the **visible X environment** of the enclosing module that have a key not present in the **publically declared X environment** of the current module, and

+    6. all parameters of the current module that are of type X.

 The program is invalid if any of these environments is not definite.